 How to Identify Depression Glass

 Identifying Depression glass comes down to research or an expert opinion.
 You have to look at the pattern, color, and type of glassware, then research known collections from known manufactures to make a positive identification.
-These identifying tips are just for Depression glass, not Elegant glass.
+These identifying tips that can help you pick out a piece of Depression glass are only useful for Depression glass, not Elegant glass.